preethamam/Image-Annotator/README.md

 To `Undo` an action, simply use `Ctrl + Z` or `Command ⌘ + Z` and `Redo` by using the keyboard shortcut `Ctrl + Y` or `Command ⌘ + Y`.

 ## Installer
-In the [Installer](<Classification Examples/Installer>) folder, double-click the `Image Annotator.exe` follow the instructions for the installation.
-After the successful installation, `Image Annotator` Windows application can be started using the Start Menu or Desktop icon.
-The same [Installer](<Classification Examples/Installer>) folder has a `config.json` JSON file.
-Before starting the `Image Annotator` Windows application, change the path of the source image folder in `sourceImageFolder` and `key_dict` keys and folder paths values in the `config.json` JSON file.
-After changing the relevant paths and keys, double click the `Image Annotator` Windows application icon.
-This should start the `Image Annotator` app.
+In the [Installer](<Classification Examples/Installer>) folder, double-click the `Image Annotator.exe` or `Semantic Reviewer.exe` follow the instructions for the installation.
+After the successful installation, `Image Annotator` or `Semantic Reviewer` Windows application can be started using the Start Menu or Desktop icon.
+The same [Annotator Installer](<Classification Examples/Installer>) or [Semantic Reviewer Installer](<Semantic Annotations Reviewer/Installer>) folder has a `config.json` JSON file.
+Before starting the `Image Annotator` Windows application, change the path of the source image folder in `sourceImageFolder`, original images folder in `originalImageFolder`,  `key_dict` keys and folder paths values in the `config.json` JSON file in the respective folder.
+After changing the relevant paths and keys, double click the `Image Annotator` or `Semantic Reviewer` Windows application icon.
+This should start the `Image Annotator` or `Semantic Reviewer` app.

+JSON file change required (config.json):
 ```json
 {
     "sourceImageFolder": "H:\\Project MegaCRACK-RoboCRACK\\Real World Data\\USC PhD\\Classification\\Dataset 3 - Cracks-K (644 x 483) (Concrete and pavement)\\NoCrack",